arangodb/docs/3.8/aql/graphs-k-paths.md

 ### Traversing in mixed directions

-For k shortest paths with a list of edge collections you can optionally specify the direction for some of the edge collections.
+For k paths with a list of edge collections you can optionally specify the direction for some of the edge collections.
 Say for example you have three edge collections *edges1*, *edges2* and *edges3*, where in *edges2* the direction has no relevance, but in *edges1* and *edges3* the direction should be taken into